morgverd/sms-pdu/README.md

 ## Why This Subset?

-This subset contains only the GSM PDU encoding / decoding for both `SMS-SUBMIT` and `SMS-DELIVER`.
+This subset contains only the GSM PDU encoding / decoding for `SMS-SUBMIT` and `SMS-DELIVER` as taken from the original repository whilst adding `SMS-STATUS-REPORT` decoding.

 The original repository is a full modem implementation and therefore comes packaged with many more dependencies which are unnecessary if you intend to only use it's PDU parser.